ministryofjustice/tax-tribunals-downloader/README.md

 A callback parameter required by the OAuth2 `get_token` method.
 It does not have any application here, but is otherwise required.

+### SENTRY_DSN

+Only needed in production environments to report unhandled exceptions to Sentry.
+If variable is not set, Sentry reporting will be disabled.

 ### NOTE REGARDING AWS CREDENTIALS

 Credentials are not required if the downloader is run within AWS.